filanovskiy/query-accelerator/livelabs-template.md

 SELECT *
 FROM XT_STAT_RAW;
 ```
+Note: due some bug the first run can show all 0.
+Until bug get fixed, run a query second time.

 2. Despite on processing done outside of database the core optimizer is still sits into Oracle database, so it's critical to gather statistics to get optimal query execution plan
 ```
 BEGIN